LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double-Spending Analysis of DAG-Based Blockchain in Wireless Blockchain Network V1.md

 Consensus protocol is the core of blockchain system, which ensures all new blocks (or transactions) can be inserted into the main chain by the network connected nodes efficiently and securely.
 Proof of Work(PoS) [7] and Proof of Stake(PoS)[13] are two widely used consensus protocols in existing blockchain with "single chain" structure.
 Because of the illegal of forking, this structure will limit the transaction throughput and increase consensus delay.
 Resources limited and large-scale IoT systems require consensus protocols satisfy resource efficiency, low cost and high transaction throughput.
 Blockchain with direct acyclic graph (DAG) structure allows forking to ensure new transaction can be inserted as soon as possible.
 DAG-based blockchain allows multiple transactions to be processed simultaneously, transaction confirmation delay can be increased significantly.
 Transaction per second of DAG-based blockchain can be very large if transaction arrival rate is big enough.

+Wilreless Network

 Double-spending attack is  a classical problem in blockchain system.
 S. Nakamoto [7] and M. Rosenfeld [14] have shown that attacker with high computing power can have higher successful probability of double-spending attack in PoW-based blockchain.DAG-based blockchain adopts some effective approaches(Markov Chain Monte Carlo algorithm [4]) to dicrease the successful probability of double-spending attack.
 When analyzing the double-spending attack, many works assume that communications among the nodes are perfect without any throughput and delay constraints in the traditional blockchain systems.
 In wireless connected blockchain networks,  the assumption is hard to meet because of unstable channel quality, interference, limited resource, and various network topologies etc. Thus, communication plays an important role in wireless blockchain system, and its impact on the system is far from perfect to be ignored.
 For example, the broadcast in CSMA/CA comminication protocol should be competitive, which resulting longer transaction confirmation delay and reducing the wireless blockchain security.
 There is small number of analytical attack models considered the wireless communication impacts on the double-spending successful attack probability of DAG-based blockchain security.
 Moreover, There is also no detailed analyzation that successful double-spending attack probability of different attack strategies in wireless blockchain network.

 Those observations inspire us analyze the double-spending attack in DAG-based blockchain with CSMA/CA communication protocol.
 The main contributions of this article are shown as follows.
 * We first introduce a system model for wireless blockchain system with CSMA/CA communication protocol;
 * We theoretically analyze the double-spending attack in a DAG-based blockchain under wireless network.
 In order to study the impact of communication protocol, we investigate the probability of successful double-spending attack by a stochastic model.
-* We introduce different double-spending attack strategies in a DAG-based blockchain, and derive the expression of the successful double-spending attack probabilities that adopt different attack strategies in wireless blockchain network.
+* We introduce different double-spending attack strategies in a DAG-based blockchain, and derive the format of the successful double-spending attack probabilities that adopt different attack strategies in wireless blockchain network.

 In the rest of this paper is organized as follows.
 Section 2 introduce some basic concepts of wireless network and DAG-based blockchain.
 The system model and double-spending attack model introduced in Section 3.
 InSection 4, we theoretically analyze a double-spending attack process in a DAG-based blockchain under wireless network,  and derive the expression of successful attack probabilities of different double-spending attack strategies in wireless blockchain network.
 Simulations result show the impact of CSMA/CA on the double-spending attack of wireless blockchain network in Section 5.
 Section 6 gives the conclusion of of this paper.